 Some features are simply not available on FCA-registered exchanges.
 For example, high leverage margin trading, DeFi features and some altcoins.

 Recent Solana developments

 8 May, 2023: Solana launches Saga, an Android-based smartphone designed for Web 3 and use with the Solana blockchain.
 May 02, 2023: The number of active addresses on Solana reached new lows in April, with just 7.72 million active addresses.
 This is the lowest monthly count on record according to data from The Block.
 April 06, 2023: The price of Solana has stayed relatively flat over the past month, signficantly behind other large cap cryptos like BTC, ETH and ADA March 3, 2023: Anatoly Yakovenko, founder and CEO of Solana Labs, released plans for Solana network upgrades.
 31 January, 2022: Solana, which was heavily impacted by the collapse of Bahamian-based crypto exchange, FTX, has bounced back close to 200% from its December 2022 lows.
 After starting 2023 below $10, SOL has been one of the best-performing altcoins throughout January and is on track to reclaim its 200-day moving average if the bullish momentum continues.

 You shouldn't invest in any asset, including SOL without doing plenty of research first.
 Before you buy Solana, make sure you understand and weigh up these risks:

-- Technical learning curve.
-Evaluating the tech behind SOL before you invest is important, but requires a deep understanding of the blockchain and other aspects of decentralized finance.
+Technical learning curve.
+Evaluating the tech behind SOL before you invest is important, but requires a deep understanding of the blockchain and other aspects of decentralised finance.
 You should be prepared to do plenty of research.

-- Few validators.
+Few validators.
 As of August 2022, Solana only has about 1,000 validators compared to Ethereum's approximately 350,000 validators.
-Fewer validators mean that a network is more centralized and therefore less secure.
+Fewer validators mean that a network is more centralised and therefore less secure.